spruceid/follower-vc-demo/README.md

 $ ./setup.sh
 ```

-If no errors are reported in the `errors` array in the output, then three valid VCs (one for "follow"ing, one for "block"ing, and one for "post"ing) have been created.
+If no errors are reported in the `errors` array in the output, then three valid VCs will been created:
+- `follow.json` represents a "follow" action as a VC
+- `block.json` represents a "block" action as a VC
+- `post.json` represents a "post" action as a VC
+- In all three, "Alice" and "Bob" are represented by Ethereum accounts:

 Now you can use the CLI to read the VCs:
 ```bash